lrc-se/aoc-2025/README.md

 ### Day 9 (C#)

 Part 1 was as simple as they come, and part 2... not as much.
 I first tried both flood fill and edge crossing approaches, which turned out too slow and/or memory hungry, before realizing that I only needed to check the interior of the candidate rectangles for the presence of *any* edge.
 My first attempt at this was quite slow, but after a number of iteration-reducing additions and finally some micro-optimizations it's down to sub-second speeds.
 Whew.

+### Day 10

+*(In progress)*

+### Day 11

+Well, this was rather easy since it's basically just another path-traversal-with-memoization problem.
+For part 2 I first tried adding some conditions before realizing that the solution is simply a combination of sub-paths, which the memo-counter from part 1 could already solve in a jiffy.
+Good times.
+(Note that part 2 requires test input 2.)